hww/Grbl_Esp32_CoilWinder/README.md

 <img src="https://user-images.githubusercontent.com/189677/93836185-74c27500-fc47-11ea-8bed-5d419974c196.jpg" width="600">

+### Branch Overview

+The coil winder based on _Grb_ESP32_.
+There is additional _coilwinder_ machine added with settings for two step motors with 6600 drivers.
+The file Report.cpp contains a bit clucky SSD1306 code for displaying CNC status.

+The _coilgen_ folder cotains a python script for generating gcode from a coil's params.

 ### Project Overview

 Grbl_ESP32 started as a port of [Grbl](https://github.com/gnea/grbl) to the ESP32.
 The power of the ESP32 has allowed this firmware to grow far beyond the limitations of 8-bit AVR controllers.
 Here are some of the current features